charlesbrandt/medley/README.txt

 Medley
 ==============

 I was going to call this package Collections, but that conflicts with the standard library module with the same name.
-Hence, Medley.
+Medley: "a mixture, especially of heterogeneous elements; hodgepodge; jumble."
+Close enough!
+Welcome to Medley.

+Medley helps sort through collections or medleys of content.

 DOCS
 ---------